 Maryland legalized recreational cannabis effective July 1, 2023 under the Cannabis Reform Act (HB 556).
-Adults 21 and older may cultivate up to 2 cannabis plants per person with a maximum of 4 plants per household for personal use.
+Adults 21 and older may cultivate up to 2 cannabis plants per household for personal use — the cap applies to the residence, not to each adult.
+Registered medical patients may grow up to 4 plants.
 Plants must be grown in an enclosed, locked space not visible to the public.
 Takoma Park does not impose additional local restrictions on home cultivation beyond state law.

 Maryland legalized recreational cannabis through a voter-approved constitutional amendment in November 2022, with implementing legislation HB 556 taking effect July 1, 2023.
-Adults 21 and older may possess up to 1.5 ounces of cannabis flower and cultivate up to 2 plants per person, with a household maximum of 4 plants regardless of the number of adults in the home.
+Adults 21 and older may possess up to 1.5 ounces of cannabis flower and cultivate up to 2 plants per household for personal use — the two-plant cap applies regardless of how many adults live in the home.
 Plants must be grown in an enclosed, locked area that is not visible from a public place or accessible to persons under 21.
 Indoor cultivation is permitted but outdoor plants visible from public areas or neighboring properties violate state requirements.
 Takoma Park, known for its progressive policies, does not impose additional local restrictions on home cultivation beyond the state framework.
 The city was among the first in Maryland to decriminalize cannabis possession in 2013.
-Medical cannabis patients registered with the Maryland Cannabis Administration may also cultivate up to 2 plants for personal medical use.
+Medical cannabis patients registered with the Maryland Cannabis Administration may cultivate up to 4 plants for personal medical use.
 Home-grown cannabis may not be sold, distributed, or provided to persons under 21.
 Landlords may prohibit cannabis cultivation in lease agreements, and tenants should check their lease terms.
 Contact the Takoma Park Police Department at 301-270-1100 for questions about cannabis law compliance.

-Growing more than 4 plants per household is a civil offense for 5-10 plants with fines up to $750 and a criminal misdemeanor for more than 10 plants.
-Plants not in an enclosed, locked space may result in citations.
+Growing more plants than state law allows remains an offense under Maryland law, with penalties that escalate with the size of the grow.
+Plants not kept in an enclosed, locked space may result in citations.
 Distribution of home-grown cannabis is illegal.
 Providing cannabis to persons under 21 is a criminal offense.

 Takoma Park, MD